Climate change: Greenhouse gases

-Human activity since the Industrial Revolution, mainly extracting and burning fossil fuels (coal, oil, and natural gas), has increased the amount of greenhouse gases in the atmosphere, resulting in a radiative imbalance.
-In 2019, the concentrations of CO_{2} and methane had increased by about 48% and 160%, respectively, since 1750.
-These CO_{2} levels are higher than they have been at any time during the last 2 million years.
+Before the Industrial Revolution, naturally occurring amounts of greenhouse gases caused the air near the surface to be about 33 °C warmer than it would have been in their absence.
+Human activity since the Industrial Revolution, mainly extracting and burning fossil fuels (coal, oil, and natural gas), has increased the amount of greenhouse gases in the atmosphere.
+In 2022, the concentrations of CO_{2} and methane had increased by about 50% and 164%, respectively, since 1750.
+These CO_{2} levels are higher than they have been at any time during the last 14 million years.
 Concentrations of methane are far higher than they were over the last 800,000 years.

-Global anthropogenic greenhouse gas emissions in 2019 were equivalent to 59 billion tonnes of CO_{2}.
+Global human-caused greenhouse gas emissions in 2019 were equivalent to 59 billion tonnes of CO_{2}.
 Of these emissions, 75% was CO_{2}, 18% was methane, 4% was nitrous oxide, and 2% was fluorinated gases.
 CO_{2} emissions primarily come from burning fossil fuels to provide energy for transport, manufacturing, heating, and electricity.
-Additional CO_{2} emissions come from deforestation and industrial processes, which include the CO_{2} released by the chemical reactions for making cement, steel, aluminum, and fertiliser.
+Additional CO_{2} emissions come from deforestation and industrial processes, which include the CO_{2} released by the chemical reactions for making cement, steel, aluminium, and fertilizer.
 Methane emissions come from livestock, manure, rice cultivation, landfills, wastewater, and coal mining, as well as oil and gas extraction.
-Nitrous oxide emissions largely come from the microbial decomposition of fertiliser.
+Nitrous oxide emissions largely come from the microbial decomposition of fertilizer.